 The right to inspect public records is granted to "any citizen of this state."
 Tenn.
 Code Ann. § 10-7-503(a)(2)(A).
-Accordingly, a records custodian has discretion to "require any person making a request to view or make a copy of a public record to present a government-issued photo identification, if the person possesses photo identification, that includes the person's address."
+Accordingly, a records custodian has discretion to "require any person making a request to view or make a copy of a public record to present a government-issued photo identification, if the person possesses photo identification, that includes the person's address.
+If a person does not possess photo identification, then the governmental entity may require other forms of identification evidencing the person's residency in this state."
 Tenn.
 Code Ann. § 10-7-503(a)(7)(A)(vi).
 Government entities should determine whether they will require proof of citizenship or respond to requests from non-Tennessee citizens and include such determinations in their written public records policies.
 Tenn.
 Code Ann. § 10-7-503(g)(1).